Companies use LimeCall to proactively engage with visitors and instantly improve conversions.

-You have posted an ad about your brand online.
+Assume that you have posted an ad about your brand online.
 You start to see multiple prospects coming into your website and enquiring about your product.

-You start to observe Adam’s action from the lot, he goes on to read your blogs, he is viewing your feature page, and more.
+Start to observe Adam’s action from the lot, he goes on to read your blogs, he is viewing your feature page, and more.

 Here is when you realize that Adam is sold with your brand but not completely sold.